 - Danner Women’s Kinetic 6″ Boot

-When we were evaluating the boots for this list we chose the following criteria as we feel these are the most important ranking factors when choosing the best pair of EMS boots.
+When I was evaluating the boots for this list I chose the following criteria as I feel these are the most important ranking factors when choosing the best pair of EMS boots.

 A good pair of EMS boots need to be comfortable.
 EMTs and Paramedics spend long hours on their feet.
 Boots need to be durable as first responders spend time in multiple environments and the last thing you want is to feel wet feet while helping a patient in the snow.
 Lastly, EMT boots need to be built for the job.
 It is important to know the features of a boot that cater to the EMS professional.